dlbbld/clean-chess/README.md

 ```

 #### Forced moves
-There are common situations mainly in lower time controls like Bullet, where the game could only continue with a few
+There are everyday situations mainly in lower time controls like Bullet, where the game could only continue with a few
 forced moves, and the game outcome is determined.
 Here Black flags, but there is no game continuation possible where
 White could have won.
 [Game](https://lichess.org/OawUhnkq#101)